 People can only be deprived of their liberty to receive care and treatment when this is in their best interests and legally authorised under the Mental Capacity Act (MCA).
 In care homes, and some hospitals, this is usually through MCA application procedures called the Deprivation of Liberty Safeguards (DoLS).
-No one at Blurton Road was being deprived of their liberty at the time of our inspection.

-• We found the service was working within the principles of the MCA.
+• We found the service was working within the principles of the MCA and if needed, appropriate legal applications and authorisations were in place to deprive a person of their liberty.